Comparison of meta-learners for estimating multi-valued treatment heterogeneous effects: Introduction

 In this paper, we study the problem of nonparametric estimation of Heterogeneous Treatment Effects, also known as Conditional Average Treatment Effects (CATEs), for multi-valued treatments.
 We consider nonparametric estimators, also referred to as \textit{meta-learners} \citep{Kunzel_2019} or \textit{model-agnostic algorithms} \citep{Curth21a}.
 We put our main focus on discussing the theoretical properties of meta-learners for estimating CATEs.
 Finally, along the lines of \citet{Curth21a}, we consider it significant to draw strengths and weaknesses theoretically and compare scenarios in which some methods would perform better than others.

 \paragraph{Contributions.}

 The paper considers meta-learners for multi-valued treatments.
 First, we generalize \textit{meta-learners} to the multi-treatment setting for CATE estimation.
-We overview, in particular, Debiased Machine Learning (DML) estimators in observational studies and we establish a new version for the X-learner based on regression adjustment.
+We overview, in particular, Debiased Machine Learning (DML) estimators in observational studies and we establish a new version for the X-learner based on regression adjustment for multi-valued treatments.
 We also highlight the multi-treatments R-learner's main drawbacks.
-Second, and this is the major contribution of the paper, we conduct a theoretical analysis of the proposed meta-learners for multiple treatments.
+Second, and this is the major contribution of the paper, we conduct a theoretical analysis of the proposed meta-learners for multiple treatments based on an asymptotic bias-variance analysis (see \citet{Silverman1986} for an example of this analysis for kernel density estimation).
 We analyze the biases and upper bounds on errors of the M-, DR-, X-learners as well as the T- and naive X-learners.
 Thanks to this analysis, we can identify the effect of the number of possible treatment levels, in addition to other parameters such as the propensity score lower bound and the outcome model estimation error.
-This approach is different from what has been conducted in binary treatment with the minimax approach \citep{Kunzel_2019, Curth21a, Kennedy2020} as it allows a direct analysis of the roles of the important parameters instead of relying on the smoothness of treatments effects.
+This approach is different from what has been conducted in binary treatment with the minimax approach \citep{Kunzel_2019, Curth21a, Kennedy2020} as it allows a direct analysis of the roles of the important parameters (e.g. the impact of the number of possible treatments $K$) instead of relying on the smoothness of treatment effects.
 Following this analysis, we present some key points about the expected performances of each meta-learner then we present a summarizing table of our findings.
-We note also that our analysis sheds new light on binary meta-learners' performances.
+We note also that our analysis sheds new light on binary meta-learners' performances as it also clarifies the influence of the sampling probability for both T- and naive X-learners.